Paddy Finucane: In command

 The success of 452 and its highest scoring pilot Brendan Finucane brought fame and publicity and information about the squadron's exploits was released by the Air Ministry to the press.
 That same day, Sunday 21 September 1941, 452 escorted Blenheims to Gosnay once more on Circus 101.
 452 met resistance and Bf 109s engaged the Wing.
 Finucane claimed two at around 15:25 GMT.
 Chisholm witnessed the first one explode and the second victory burst into flames and dived out of control.
 The Air Ministry released the details of the operation to the press that night.
 The Daily Herald had planned to use the headline "Finucane wants 3 for his 21st – 21 for his 21st birthday".
 Editions were changed overnight to "Finucane wants one more".
-The Daily Mail, a believer in publishing fighter pilots' exploits since the First World War, ran the headline "Spitfire Finucane shoots down 20 Nazis" [sic].
+The Daily Mail, a believer in publishing fighter pilots' exploits since World War I, ran the headline "Spitfire Finucane shoots down 20 Nazis" [sic].
 Most of the headlines carried pictures of the squadron in the aftermath of Circus 100B and the stories elevated Finucane to national hero status.

 On 2 October 1941, 452 Squadron was joined by 485 from Kenley.
 The Tangmere Wing's 41, 616 and 129 Squadrons followed to participate in another Circus operation.
 These formations flew from Mardyck to Boulogne at 22,000 ft to tempt the Luftwaffe to send fighter units into battle.
 III./JG 26 scrambled to intercept with a staffel (squadron) of Bf 109s.
 Engaging in battle Finucane shot the wing off one Messerschmitt Bf 109 and damaged another while a third attacked him and was promptly dispatched into the Channel.
 Finucane followed it down to 6,000 ft but could not ascertain the result because he was attacked by five Bf 109s.
 A series of barrel rolls and steep climbing turns effected his escape.
 The engagement took place approximately three miles from the French coast.
 Upon returning the airfield Finucane's Spitfire was painted to include his initials on the shamrock and 21 Swastika emblems encircling it.
 Finucane was not pleased with the decoration and ordered it removed.
 On 4 October he was given temporary command of the squadron when his commanding officer went on leave.
 On 11 October, he was awarded the Distinguished Service Order (gazetted 21 October) for 21 enemy aircraft shot down.